 AND THAT any prohibition arising from the Interim Control By-law shall not apply to cannabis cultivation, processing and production on lands zoned Industrial.

-CARRIED ii) Draft Approval Extension - 2379132 Ontario Inc. Resolution No. 14 Were by Deputy Mayor Armstrong Seconded by Councillor Hoy WHEREAS 2379132 Ontario Inc. submitted a request to extend draft plan approval for a Plan of Subdivision (File 01-ND-S/2014) for Part of Lot 6, Concession 9, Former Township of Mountain (PIN 661000157);
+ii) Draft Approval Extension - 2379132 Ontario Inc.

+WHEREAS 2379132 Ontario Inc. submitted a request to extend draft plan approval for a Plan of Subdivision (File 01-ND-S/2014) for Part of Lot 6, Concession 9, Former Township of Mountain (PIN 661000157);